rithvik-doshi/EC327_Final_Project/README.md

 ## How To Run

-1. Make sure your current directory includes the dependencies "pemdas.cpp", "Best_Fit.h", "Matrix.h", & "Makefile" and this specific font file is downloaded and in this directory:
+1. Make sure your current directory includes the main file "UImain.cpp", dependencies "pemdas.cpp", "Best_Fit.h", "Matrix.h", & "Makefile" and this specific font file is downloaded and in this directory:
 	/usr/share/fonts/truetype/ubuntu/Ubuntu-BI.ttf
 2. In a terminal window, run the command:
 ```